 Some employees are more at risk than others from developing noise induced hearing loss depending on their type of occupation.
 The most common types of employment where employees are most at risk include:

 Employers have a duty of care to ensure their employees have a working environment that is as safe as possible by carrying out risk assessments and putting provisions in place to counteract any risks found, and providing personal protective equipment to reduce the likelihood of hearing damage (or any other injuries) occurring to their employees.
-If they fail to fulfil this duty of care and an employee suffers from hearing loss, they may be found liable for deafness compensation if the employee decides to make a hearing loss claim.
+If they fail to fulfil this duty of care and an employee suffers from hearing loss, they may be found liable for deafness compensation if the employee decides to make a hearing loss claim for compensation for hearing loss.

 Decibels (DB) is the name of the unit in which sound is measured.
 When sounds go over a certain level, hearing can be affected either temporarily or permanently depending on the level of noise and the length of exposure.
 Typically noises under 75 decibels are very unlikely to cause any damage to hearing even when exposure to the noise is lengthy.
 But constant repeated, or lengthy exposure to noise levels of 85 decibels and above, can cause noise induced deafness.
 In the table below we give a few examples of common sounds, their average decibel level and the average length of time you can be exposed without protection before hearing damage starts to occur: